Controlled Retrieval-augmented Context Evaluation for Long-form RAG: Introduction

 To examine these effects, a suitable retrieval evaluation framework is crucial for measuring completeness and redundancy in the retrieval context.
-Current retrieval evaluation approaches are insufficient for measuring retrieval effectiveness in long-form RAG, as they are designed for web search~\cite{Bajaj2016-on} or short-answer QA~\cite{Kwiatkowski2019-uw}.
+Current retrieval evaluation practices are insufficient for measuring retrieval effectiveness in long-form RAG, as they are designed for web search~\cite{Bajaj2016-on} or short-answer QA~\cite{Kwiatkowski2019-uw}.
 They only require a focus on relevance-based ranking, which can be simply evaluated with retrieval metrics such as MRR and Recall@$k$.
 In contrast, long-form RAG requires retrieving multiple aspects and subtopics to ensure completeness, which goes beyond surface-level relevance~\cite{Tan2024-ff, Grusky2018-ss}.

 To address the gap, we propose a \textbf{C}ontrollable \textbf{R}etrieval-a\textbf{U}gmented conte\textbf{X}t evaluation framework (CRUX).
-The framework includes controlled evaluation datasets and coverage-based metrics, which directly assess the content of the retrieval context instead of relevance-based ranking.
-We use human-written multi-document summaries to define the scope of retrieval context, enabling a controlled oracle retrieval for more diagnostic evaluation results.
-Finally, we assess both (intermediate) retrieval context and (final) RAG result via question-based evaluation~\cite{Sander2021-lg}, supporting fine-grained and more aligned evaluation between them.
+The framework includes controlled evaluation datasets and uses coverage-based metrics that directly assess the content of the retrieval context instead of relevance-based ranking.
+We use human-written multi-document summaries to define the scope of the retrieval context, enabling a controlled oracle retrieval for more diagnostic evaluation results.
+Finally, we assess both the (intermediate) retrieval context and (final) RAG result via question-based evaluation~\cite{Sander2021-lg,Dietz2024-iq}, supporting fine-grained evaluation between them.

 To validate the usability of our evaluation framework, we conduct empirical experiments with multiple retrieval and re-ranking strategies, including relevance and diversity re-ranking.
-Empirical results explicitly reveal the limitations of suboptimal retrieval in terms of coverage and density.
+Empirical results demonstrate the limitations of suboptimal retrieval in terms of coverage and density.
 Our additional metric analysis further demonstrates that relevance ranking metrics lack coverage-awareness, highlighting CRUX’s strength in identifying retrieval impacts on long-form RAG.
 Notably, our framework balances scalability and reliability by integrating LLM-based judgments with human-grounded data.
 Our final human evaluation also confirms CRUX's alignment with human perception.